faresbougourzi/Covid-19-Infection-Percentage-Estimation-Challenge/README.md

 The Validation split has one file contains the slices images, which will be used to predict the Covid-19 infection percentage.
 These prediction should be saved as '.csv' file and submitted to the Codalab (https://competitions.codalab.org/competitions/35575) to evaluation the performance:

-The Validation Split can be dowloaded from the link:
+The Validation Split can be downloaded from the link:

 https://drive.google.com/drive/folders/18V_u6Vo75a_A5RlUH80UcXh3i0rc5keE?usp=sharing